jadwiga22/schedule/README.md

 # schedule

-Schedule - command-line application for managing events, participants and places.
+Schedule - Python command-line application for managing events, participants and places.
 Provides direct access to database or via API.

 ## Running the application